 Protecting the car seat

 To protect the car seat when gate checking you can buy “gate check car seat bags” which are not as large or padded as the ones above.

 They will mainly help to keep the car seat clean.
 Since the seat will only be put directly into the hold at the gate and taken out at the other end to be given to you it is not necessary.

 It is generally the journey through the airport’s baggage handling system that causes damage to a car seat.

 The KangoKids Car Seat Travel Bag is one of the most popular gate check bags.

 What does it cost to put a child seat in the hold?

-Fortunately almost all airlines will allow a child car seat to be checked in and carried free of charge.
-You might be wise to check with your airline before you go though.
+Fortunately almost all airlines will allow you to check a car seat and for it to be carried free of charge.
+You might be wise to check with your airline before you go through.

-So if you can take yours free of charge then there is little reason not to take it.
-That is apart from the inconvenience of having to carry it of course.
+So if you can take your car seat free of charge then there is little reason not to take it.
+That is apart from the inconvenience of having to carry the car seat of course.

 What if the car seat is lost or damaged?